-On July 7, 2020, after 30 years in the Kerrytown Shops in Ann Arbor, Michigan, Hollander's has downsized their business to a warehouse location in nearby Ypsilanti, where they are now only conducting business through their website.
+On July 7, 2020, after 30 years in the Kerrytown Shops in Ann Arbor, Michigan, Hollander's has downsized their business to a warehouse location in nearby Ypsilanti, where they are now conducting business only through their website.

 Hollander’s was started and is owned by Tom and Cindy Hollander.
 They began their business out of their home in 1986 and opened their Kerrytown store in 1991.
-Over the years their business grew from their basement to a 200 square feet starter store, to at one point, over 14,000 square feet and three full floors in the historic Godfrey in downtown Ann Arbor.
+Over the years their business grew from their basement to a 200 square foot starter store, to at one point, over 14,000 square feet and three full floors in the historic Godfrey Building in downtown Ann Arbor.

 Over the years, Hollander’s became nationally recognized as a leading source for unique decorative papers and book cloths (with over 2,500 in stock), as well as a major source of hand-bookbinding tools and supplies.
 In addition they also established an extensive program of book and paper art workshops, Hollander's School of Book and Paper Arts, which they began in 1993.

 Along with decorative papers, bookbinding supplies, and workshops, Hollander's was for many years considered Ann Arbor's premier stationery store with a large collection of greeting cards, journals, address books, gift wrap, ribbon, and many unique gift items.

 Here is a short video of Hollander's Kerrytown store which was filmed in 2014.
 For more about Hollander's history over the years, continue reading below.

 1960’s and 1970’s – Tom learned book and box making from his mother, Annette Hollander, who developed a small craft business called Bookcraft in Hamden, Connecticut.
 Cindy grew up enjoying all arts and crafts and had a special passion for interior design and stationery products.